 We expect that operating our own commercial cell manufacturing facilities will provide us with enhanced control of material supply for both preclinical and clinical studies and the commercial market, enable the more rapid implementation of process changes, and allow for better long-term cost margins.
 However, we have limited experience as a company in designing and operating a commercial manufacturing facility and may never be successful in developing new manufacturing capability either on our own or together with a third-party.
-We plan to establish a manufacturing facility in the United State and may establish more manufacturing sites as we expand our commercial footprint to multiple geographies, which may lead to regulatory delays or prove costly.
-Even if we are successful, our manufacturing operations could be affected by cost-overruns, unexpected delays, equipment failures, labor shortages, natural disasters, power failures and numerous other factors, or we may not be successful in establishing sufficient capacity to produce our product candidates in sufficient quantities to meet the requirements for the potential launch or to meet potential future demand, all of which could prevent us from realizing the intended benefits of our manufacturing strategy and have a material adverse effect on our business.
+We have entered into a Manufacturing Services Agreement with Lonza Houston, Inc. for clinical manufacturing of our FasTCAR-enabled CAR-T cell product candidates in the U.S. We are considering establishing a manufacturing facility in the United State and may consider establishing more manufacturing sites as we expand our commercial footprint to multiple geographies, which may lead to regulatory delays or prove costly.
+Even if we are successful in developing new manufacturing capability, our manufacturing operations could be affected by cost-overruns, unexpected delays, equipment failures, labor shortages, natural disasters, power failures and numerous other factors, or we may not be successful in establishing sufficient capacity to produce our product candidates in sufficient quantities to meet the requirements for the potential launch or to meet potential future demand, all of which could prevent us from realizing the intended benefits of our manufacturing strategy and have a material adverse effect on our business.